 In addition to a visible pricing model, your provider should display each of the included services and components that are offered within a given price frame.
 The best providers typically offer up to three unique tiers of support plans that cater to unique budget and IT needs.

-When comparing the different tiers of IT services provided, always look for the inclusion of a 24/7 service desk.
+When comparing the different tiers of IT services provided, always look for the inclusion of 24/7 help desk services.
 If this isn’t included in a support plan package, it’s not even worth considering.

 4. Understand Your Industry